 2010 was my second win, with another novel nearly completed.
 2011 saw my debut as an indie publisher, with two ebooks on Smashwords.
 And another NaNo win, with my second science fiction novel.
 Oddly, the first book I published wasn’t a NaNo novel, but one that sprang from the very first one by way of a long, non-linear series of inspirations and insights.
 That novel, Boundaries, was posted, chapter by chapter on my Live Journal blog, where it’s still available.
 The published novel, Hidden Boundaries, is longer, with more fully developed characters.
 The sequel, Crossing Boundaries, follows my characters as their lives change and become more complicated.

 My first NaNo novel showed me the way to express lifelong concerns about social change and the power struggles that go on between individuals.
 That’s taken me in an unexpected direction, one I had difficulty coming to terms with.
 My stories (so far) are about slavery in its many forms, and about male/male relationships.
 Aside from having to deal with my personal feelings about these subjects, I’ve discovered that my writing doesn’t fit neatly into any of the standard genres, and that will affect the way I go about finding a readership.
 So be it.

-I’ve always tried to protect my privacy on the net, but I know that sometimes it’s worthwhile to have a way for people to reach me.
-This is a new address, just for WordPress users.
+I’m obsessive about protecting my privacy, but I know that sometimes it’s worthwhile to have a way for people to reach me.
 Please don’t spam. darkboundaries at gmail dot com.